natebuckareff/auth-session/README.md

 `opts`:

-- `withoutAnyCSRF` wraps the page without any CSRF meta tag to context.
-This allows such pages to be cached,such as publicly visible landings pages
+- `withoutAnyCSRF` wraps the page without any CSRF meta tag or React context.
+Useful for static pages, such as publicly visible landings pages

-- `withoutQueryCSRF` wraps the page with a CSRF meta tag and AntiCSRF context, but doesn't attempt to verify that the URL contains a `_csrfToken` query paramter.
+- `withoutQueryCSRF` inserts a CSRF meta tag and AntiCSRF React context, but doesn't attempt to verify that the page URL contains a `_csrfToken` query parameter.
 You will generally want this option enabled, but be careful: if your page is server-side rendered you may be susceptible to timing and DoS attacks.
-However, disabling this option (the default) requires navigating to the affected page from somewhere that has added a `_csrfToken` query paramter to the URL (see the `useAntiCSRF` hook for generating these links) withoutQueryCSRF?: boolean;
+However, disabling this option (the default) requires navigating to the page from somewhere that will add a `_csrfToken` query parameter to the URL (see the `useAntiCSRF` hook for generating these URLs).

-- `fallback` on authentication failure render a fallback UI
+- `fallback` UI to render on on authentication failure.

-- `redirect` when the `getInitialProps` for the wrapped page runs it will call the provided callback.
-If the callback returns a string, then its used as a redirect URL, otherwise the page renders normally.
-Useful for redirecting when authentication fails
+- `redirect` is a callback that will be run by the HOC.
+Returning a string causes a redirect.
+Returning null does nothing.
+Useful for redirecting when authentication fails.

 ```ts
 const HomePage: NextPage = () => {